implico/frontend-starter/README.md

 You can also add your custom directories by editing `dirs.custom`.
 See the commented out example below the dir definitions.

 ### Config object
 `config` object contains configuration parameters divided into key sections.
-Most of them have subsets covering options applied according to the environment mode: `common` (all), `dev` and `prod`.
+Most of them have subsets, with options applied according to the environment mode: `common` (all), `dev` and `prod`.

 * global:
   * `globAdd`: glob pattern added to watch patterns (excludes temp files etc.)